mikiyas-girma/receipt-extractor/README.md

 <!-- ![System Architecture](./root_readme_architecture.png) -->

 **Flow Overview:**
-1. User uploads receipt from the Next.js frontend.
+1. User uploads a receipt image from the Next.js frontend.
-2. Apollo GraphQL API receives the file and uploads it to Cloudinary.
+2. Apollo GraphQL API receives and validates the image.
-3. Cloudinary stores the image and provides a public URL.
+3. The validated image is processed by Tesseract.js OCR to extract text.
-4. Tesseract.js processes the image and extracts text.
+4. Parsing logic structures the extracted data (store, date, total, items).
-5. Parsing logic structures the data (store, date, total, items).
+5. If parsing is successful, structured data is saved to PostgreSQL via Prisma.
-6. Prisma saves structured data into PostgreSQL.
+6. The image is then uploaded to Cloudinary for storage.
-7. Frontend queries and displays results.
+7. Frontend queries and displays the results.

 ---